ruby-amqp/rubybunny.info/articles/exchanges.md

 The default exchange is a direct exchange with no name (Bunny refers to it using an empty string) pre-declared by the broker.
-It has one special property that makes it very useful for simple applications, namely that *every queue is automatically bound to it with a routing key which is the same as the queue name*.
+It has one special property that makes it very useful for smaller applications, namely that *every queue is automatically bound to it with a routing key which is the same as the queue name*.